Winter fly fishing can go one of two ways, very cold, wet and miserable, or warm, dry and enjoyable!

-Winter fly fishing isn’t a joke.
-Choose the wrong gear for the water and no amount of evening festivities will turn your day around.
+Overall though, fly fishing in the winter isn’t a joke.
+Choose the wrong gear for the water and no amount of evening festivities will turn your day around…

-Here is the best gear for your winter fly gear checklist: 2020
+Here is the best gear for your winter fly gear checklist

 - Korkers Wading Boots